Beyond Probability Partitions: Calibrating Neural Networks with Semantic Aware Grouping: Partitioned calibration error and grouping-based calibration

-where the temperature parameter $\tau_i$ is specific to group $G_i$.
-In the aforementioned equation, we assume that the groups $G_i$ are known.
+In the aforementioned equation \refeq{eq:tsgc_loss}, we assume that the groups $G_i$ are known.
 In order to optimize the partition, we incorporate the grouping function $g(\cdot)$ into the loss function.
 By summing the above equation over all groups according to \refeq{eq:pce_optimize}, we can obtain the final optimization objective.

 When the output of $g(x)$ is in the form of one-hot encoding, the above equation represents a standard grouping loss function.
 To optimize $g$, we introduce a smoothing technique that transforms its output into a probability value.
 Specifically, we add a linear layer on top of the neural network's features $z$ and follow it with a softmax function as the grouping function $g$, which takes the following form: